gingeleski/specchio/README.md

-# specchio
+# Specchio
 Responsive webcam app.
+Project name is Italian for "mirror".

+Implemented in HTML5, CSS3, and Javascript.